Shopify/liquid/_tags/iteration.md

 description: An overview of iteration or "loop" tags in the Liquid template language.
 ---

-Iteration tags run blocks of code repeatedly.
+Iteration tags repeatedly run blocks of code.

 ## for